How Much Education Might You Need to Become a Chef?

 Extensive Knowledge of Ingredients and Seasonality

-To support both cost control and recipe development, chefs have to know a great deal about seasonality.
-In today’s connected world, we can get many types of produce year-round.
-But out-of-season ingredients may come at a higher cost when they’re imported from far away, rather than in-season produce from the farm down the road.
+To support both cost control and recipe development, chefs should know a great deal about seasonality and ingredient sourcing.
+Out-of-season ingredients may come at a higher cost when they’re imported from far away, rather than in-season produce from the farm down the road.
 And they may not taste as good.

 Chefs must know when they can serve a seasonal dish from both a cost and quality standpoint.